IT Basics

 Many of our printers are multi-function devices, incorporating print, copy, scan to email, and fax features in one machine.

-If you wish to use any of the network printers listed in the table of shared equipment locations and features, please submit a work request.
+If you wish to use any of the network printers listed in the table of shared equipment locations and features, please submit a service request.

 Toner